 I would love to go back someday to visit these museums and maybe catch a concert, but I knew my time was short and as they’d predicted rain for the afternoon, I continued my walk through Dresden Altstadt.

 Procession of Princes

 Next up was the Fürstenzug, the huge tile picture I walked past earlier on.
 The Fürstenzug or “Procession of Princes” is a large mural painted on 23,000 Meissen porcelain tiles.

-This piece of art survived the 1945 bombing.
+This piece of art survived the Second World War 1945 bombing.
 Can you imagine having to reconstruct a work consisting of 23,000 porcelain tiles?
 Right.
 It also survived the Soviet era when East Germany was separated from the West.

 Entrance is free and what’s inside might surprise you.
 It surprised me.
 I thought this would be another church with heavy, dark wooden ornaments and lots of bombast, but it wasn't.
 Actually, the inside of the Frauenkirche was rather girly, with lots of pastels and especially pink.